Getting sick and needing a doctor, hospital, or ambulance in Japan - learn from my experience

 The doctor prescribed me something much stronger the 2nd time.
 I went home and took it that night.
 My coughing, and chest pain, went away almost immediately.
 In that sense, it was brilliant.

-Except from the first night I took that medicine, I didn’t sleep at all.
+Except for the first night I took that medicine, I didn’t sleep at all.
 As it turned out, I didn’t sleep for 5 days solid.
 And that lack of sleep caused other health problems that set me back.

 What should I do in an emergency?